 Vegetarian Dolmades & Wine Pairing with The Wine Scribble

 My beautiful friend Despina Telemachou is the face behind The Wine Scribble website.
 Not only is she an amazing soul but she is the wine expert on many Cypriot & Greek wines.
 I asked Despina if she could do a fun surprise wine pairing video for me to share with the class today.
 I love surprises and plus how cool to have a wine expert from Cyprus give us our very own wine pairing video to go with the vegetarian dolmades today?!
-I couldn’t keep this wine pairing video a secret so I wanted to share with YOU too!
+I couldn’t keep this wine pairing video a secret so I wanted to share it with YOU too!

 Let’s get to the recipe and then we will jump over to my friend Despina’s wine pairing suggestions and video.